sayaliwalke30/BigDataAnalysis-RecommenderForAmazon/README.md

-# Amazon-Recommender-System and Data analysis using Map reduce
+# Amazon-Recommender-System and Data Analysis using Map reduce
 #### Deployed single node cluster to perform analysis using map reduce
 #### Carried out data
 ### /**